atifmansoor/expo-screenshot-logger/README.md

 # 📸 Expo Screenshot Logger

-An Expo dev tools plugin for capturing and viewing React Native screenshots in your browser for easy sharing and debugging.
+An Expo dev tools plugin for capturing and viewing React Native screenshots in your browser for easy sharing and debugging with AI assistants.

 ## ✨ Features

-- 📱 **Instant Screenshot Capture** - Use `captureAndSend()` from anywhere in your React Native app
+- 📱 **Instant Screenshot Capture** - Use `captureScreenshot()` from anywhere in your React Native app
 - 🌐 **Browser Interface** - View screenshots in Expo dev tools with click-to-enlarge
-- 📋 **Copy to Clipboard** - Get data URLs ready for sharing with colleagues or AI assistants
+- 📋 **Copy to Clipboard** - Copy images directly for sharing with team members or AI assistants
 - 🎯 **Smart Labeling** - Add custom labels and see timestamps for each screenshot
 - ⚡ **Real-time Sync** - Screenshots appear instantly in the browser interface
 - 🖼️ **High Quality** - Support for PNG/JPG with customizable quality settings